aplorenzen/log-aggregation-example/README.md

 docker-compose -f app-stack.yml up
 ```

-This will also build the demo and consumer docker images if they were not built, but not the java applications.
+This will also build the provider and consumer docker images if they were not built, but not the java applications.
 That needs to be done for each of them with maven as described above.

 ## Development